gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-resizing-the-canvas.md

 Title: WebGL Resizing the Canvas.
+Description: How to resize a WebGL canvas and the issues involved

 How do you resize the canvas?
 All the samples so far have used a fixed size canvas meaning the canvas started at one size and stays the same size forever.
 Here's what you need to know to